 Competitive Analysis – Emirates Marketing Strategy

-With more than 20 years of industry experience, Emirates has come a long way towards becoming a leader in the field.
+With more than 20 years of industry experience, Emirates has come a long way toward becoming a leader in the field.
 It is competing with companies such as Singapore Airlines, Air Asia, Etihad Airways, Qatar Airlines, and many more.
-The rising cost of fuel, the government regulations, and competitors from other players across the Middle East where Emirates have the advantage.
+With the rising cost of fuel, the government regulations, and competitors from other players across the Middle East where Emirates has the advantage.

 Market Analysis – Emirates Marketing Strategy

 The market for airlines is highly very competitive.
 Market factors, including consumer and investor confidence, fluctuations in oil prices, social-political instability, and pressure on margins as a result of competitive pressures are an issue for companies in this sector.

 Customer Analysis – Emirates Marketing Strategy